HellperKK/Stoicos/README.md

 You can look at Example.txt for som code example.
 Also Database.txt gives a tiny database example.

 ##Doc
-There is a full documentation il french (Doc_FR.pdf).
+There is a full documentation in french (Doc_FR.pdf).
 Engish traslation will be done soon.